VICO-UoE/mlpractical/environment-set-up.md

 ---
 **Confident Git users only:**

-For those who have their own Github account (you can set up a free account easily [here](https://github.com/join)) and are confident Git users, you may wish to consider instead [creating a private fork](http://stackoverflow.com/a/30352360) of the `CSTR-Edinburgh/mlpractical` repository on Github.
+For those who have their own Github account and are confident Git users, you may wish to consider instead [creating a private fork](http://stackoverflow.com/a/30352360) of the `CSTR-Edinburgh/mlpractical` repository on Github.
 This is not required for the course, however it will allow you to push your local commits to Github making it easier to for example sync your work between DICE computers and a personal machine.

-**Note we do not recommend creating a public fork using the default forking mechanism on Github as this will make any commits you push to the fork publicly available which creates a risk of plagiarism.**
+**Note you should NOT create a public fork using the default forking mechanism on Github as this will make any commits you push to the fork publicly available which creates a risk of plagiarism.**

-If you are already familiar with Git you may wish to skip over the explanatory sections below.
+If you are already familiar with Git you may wish to skip over the explanatory sections below, though you should read [the section on how we will use branches to separate the code for different labs](#branching-explanation).

 ---